 IV.D.1.
-Program Responsibilities

-- IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core) - IV.D.1.b)

-The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core) - IV.D.2.
-Faculty Scholarly Activity - IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: - Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education - IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods:
+Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims. ^(Core) IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities. ^(Core) IV.D.2.
+Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: De elsevente en el la tent.
+For the number of education metrics of each dealers, attrict,

 Background and Intent: For the purposes of education, metrics of scholarly activity represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the fellows' scholarly approach to patient care.

 The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
 The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.

-IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome) IV.D.2.b).(2) peer-reviewed publication.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) IV.D.2.b).(2) peer-reviewed publication.
 (Outcome) IV.D.3.
-Fellow Scholarly Activity IV.D.3.a) Each fellow must participate in scholarly activity, including at least one of the following: (Core) IV.D.3.a).(1) evidence-based presentations at journal clubs or meetings (local, regional, or national); (Core) IV.D.3.a).(2) preparation and submission of articles for peer-reviewed publications; or, (Core) IV.D.3.a).(3) research.
-(Core)
+Fellow Scholarly Activity IV.D.3.a) All fellows must complete a scholarly project.
+(Core) IV.D.3.a).(1) The results of such projects must be disseminated through a variety of means, including publication or presentation at local, regional, national, or international meetings. ^(Core) V. Evaluation , , , , , ,